imaris/imglib2-imaris-bridge/index.md

 [`ImarisDataset`](apidocs/com/bitplane/xt/ImarisDataset.html) wraps
 `IDataSetPrx` and represents an Imaris dataset.
-This is where the meat of Imaris-Bridge is.
+This is where the meat of ImgLib2-Imaris-Bridge is.
 The Imaris dataset is wrapped into an ImgLib2 `CachedCellImg` that is both readable and writable.
 Data is lazy-loaded from Imaris -- image blocks, when they are first accessed, are retrieved through the Imaris XT API and cached.
 Modified image blocks are persisted back to Imaris before they are